Local Outbreak Engagement Board

 Theme 7 of the Local Outbreak Plan highlights the importance of sound and effective governance arrangements at executive, strategic and operational levels in helping control the spread of the virus.

 The Wolverhampton Local Outbreak Engagement Board is a multi-agency strategic board chaired by the Leader of the Council.
-Membership includes representation from the following organisations: City of Wolverhampton Council, Wolverhampton Healthwatch, Wolverhampton Clinical Commissioning Group, Royal Wolverhampton NHS Trust, Black Country Partnership NHS Foundation Trust, UK Health Security Agency and NHS England and NHS Improvement – Midlands.
+Membership includes representation from the following organisations: City of Wolverhampton Council, Wolverhampton Healthwatch, Black Country and West Birmingham Clinical Commissioning Group, Royal Wolverhampton NHS Trust, Black Country Partnership NHS Foundation Trust, UK Health Security Agency and NHS England and NHS Improvement – Midlands.
 It is a sub-group of Health & Wellbeing Together.

 The purpose of the board is to provide oversight, assurance and scrutiny of: